Patient Support Groups

 Brain injury can affect anybody, at any time.
-Headway Cambridgeshire supports people through these life-changing events, building bespoke services to meet their needs and aspirations.
-Helping people to live as independently as possible and achieve their full potential.
+Headway Cambridgeshire supports people through these life-changing events, building bespoke services to meet their needs and aspirations and helping people to live as independently as possible and achieve their full potential.

-With two hubs in Peterborough and Fulbourn they offer a programme of activities and specialist services aimed at recovery and social rehabilitation.
-Working across the county of Cambridgeshire providing information, hospital liaison, occupational therapy, community enablement and the opportunity to participate in social events.
+With two hubs in Peterborough and Fulbourn, they offer a programme of activities and specialist services aimed at recovery and social rehabilitation.
+Working across the county of Cambridgeshire, the charity provides information, hospital liaison, occupational therapy, community enablement and the opportunity to participate in social events.

-The Papworth Pulmonary Fibrosis Support Group has been established to provide information, support and the opportunity for patients with pulmonary fibrosis to meet others with the same or similar chest diseases.
+The Papworth Pulmonary Fibrosis Support Group provides information, support and the opportunity for patients with pulmonary fibrosis to meet others with the same or similar chest diseases.

 Meetings are held every two months, usually on the second Friday of the month, at The Hub, Cambourne Community Centre, Cambourne CB23 6GW.
 Free parking is available directly outside the venue.

-The Oliver Zangwill Centre provide high quality, evidence-based, neuropsychological assessment and rehabilitation to adults with an acquired brain injury.
+The Oliver Zangwill Centre provides high quality, evidence-based, neuropsychological assessment and rehabilitation to adults with an acquired brain injury.

-The Centre also offer consultation, supervision and support worker training.
+The Centre also offers consultation, supervision and support-worker training.
 The clinical team consists of highly experienced clinical psychologists, speech and language therapists, occupational therapists and therapy assistants.